rayalan/binary-adages/content/pages/profile-best-environment.md

 # Commitment to pragmatic long-term excellence

-I build software, complete with systems and processes such that it:
+I build software, complete with systems and processes, such that it:

 * Delivers frequent rapid value.
 * Achieves durable long-term efficiencies of scale.